rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-We-Pray-for-U.md

 It sticks with me like butter.

 Now I call on Allah: can You forgive him?
 Can You forgive Ahab?
 Can You forgive Diddy?
-He beat a woman.
-He beat a woman.
-Allah can Diddy be forgiven?
+[He beat a woman.
+He assaulted a woman!](https://www.cnn.com/2024/05/17/entertainment/video/sean-diddy-combs-cassie-venture-surveillance-digvid) Allah, can Diddy be forgiven?

+GOD DAMN HIM.
+He's a no good rat fuck son of bitch!

+But mercy.
+Just mercy.

 Ahab stands alone among the millions.
 Ahab.
-Stands
+Stands:

 [o]n an ivory stubb and Pip is [`pip install`](https://pip.pypa.io/en/stable/installation/) nowadays but Pip, poor Pip: